unparalleled-js/docs-1/connectors/zendesk/custom-objects.md

 After configuring your custom object type, you can proceed to [create records](/connectors/zendesk/create-custom-object-record-action.md), [get records](/connectors/zendesk/get-custom-object-record-by-id-action.md), [update records](/connectors/zendesk/update-custom-object-record-action.md), and [delete records](/connectors/zendesk/delete-custom-object-record-action.md) through recipe actions.

 ### Custom relationships
 You can also configure custom relationships between two custom objects or between a custom object and Zendesk object (e.g. Zendesk:user).
-This gives you more control over how objects interact and allows you to use your data in more meaningful ways.
+This gives you more control over how objects interact and allow you to use your data in more meaningful ways.

 You can view your custom relationship types in the **Relationship types** tab.